doctrine/dbal/UPGRADE.md

 The `AbstractPlatform::supportsForeignKeyConstraints()` method has been deprecated.
 All platforms should support foreign key constraints.

+## Deprecated `AbstractPlatform::supportsForeignKeyConstraints()`.

+Relying on the DBAL not generating DDL for foreign keys on MySQL engines other than InnoDB is deprecated.
+Define foreign key constraints only if they are necessary.

 ## Deprecated `AbstractPlatform` methods exposing quote characters.

 The `AbstractPlatform::getStringLiteralQuoteCharacter()` and `::getIdentifierQuoteCharacter()` methods